 Why?
-Because the American Constitution generally works itself out of potential dead-end conflicts.
+Because the American Constitution generally works itself out of potential dead-end conflicts, thanks to its checks and balances.

 [Excerpts of article first published in Time magazine]